 It won’t accomplish anything if you accuse your tenant of being the problem, even if in fact they really are.
 Whenever a tenant feels attacked, they are much more likely to lash out irrationally and exacerbate the situation.
 By trying to work toward a solution with the tenant, you may find it’s possible to reach some kind of agreement.
 Any agreement that you settle on may end up costing you some money, but in the long run, it’s likely to be worth it because you will have diffused the situation and possibly improved tenant relations at the same time.
 Keep in mind that a bad review from even a single tenant can cause lost business at some point in the future.
-This doesn’t mean you have to bend over backwards to accommodate every tenant, but making a legitimate effort to find common ground is in everyone’s best interest.
+This doesn’t mean you have to bend over backward to accommodate every tenant, but making a legitimate effort to find common ground is in everyone’s best interest.
 Read more about how to deal with upset Tenants.

-Stay on the legal side
+Stay on the Legal Side

-Whatever you do, make sure that you’re always on firm legal footing with all of your actions.
-There are quite a few tenants these days who make a point of learning all their legal rights, and they become amateur lawyers at trying to gain every possible advantage.
+Whatever you do, make sure that you’re always on a firm legal footing with all of your actions.
+There are quite a few tenants these days who make a point of learning all their legal rights, and they become amateur lawyers trying to gain every possible advantage.
 You don’t have to become a lawyer yourself, but you should definitely be aware of all the laws and rules regarding landlord-tenant relations.
-If necessary, by all means consult a lawyer to be sure that you’re handling the situation legally and correctly.
+If necessary, by all means, consult a lawyer to be sure that you’re handling the situation legally and correctly.
 The penalties for violating any existing laws can be extremely serious, so you don’t want to run afoul of the legal system.

-Use emails and texts
+Use Emails and Texts

-Communicating with your tenants by emails and texts can work out to your advantage in a major way.
+Communicating with your tenants by email and text can work out to your advantage in a major way.
 Firstly, it allows you to think about what you need to say precisely, and if you’re not a good speaker, this is especially important.
 Having the time to calmly phrase your thoughts can save a lot of misunderstanding and miscommunication.
 If a situation should get out of control and legal action becomes necessary, you’ll also have hard evidence to support your case.

 A cheerful attitude can go a long way toward maintaining good tenant relations.
 If you can find something to respect about each of your tenants, you’ll find that it’s much easier to deal with them on a daily basis.
 Everyone wants to be respected in the place where they live and work, and tenants are no different.
 By treating each of your tenants in a sociable and respectful way, you will actually encourage them to respect you in return.
-This will ultimately provide the basis for solid relations between yourself and all of those individuals who rent units from you and make deal with upset tenants.
+This will ultimately provide the basis for solid relations between yourself and all of those individuals who rent units from you and make deals with upset tenants.